marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * then you have to build Qt as well and the libs which do the threading; so much larger overhead
 * in former times the clang-lib worked better, but GCC's libstdc++ should work now as well
 * example "race()"
-* lock order ivnersion problem: abba - classic problem of a deadlock
+* lock order inversion problem: abba - classic problem of a deadlock
 * p.75; sanitizers vs. valgrind
 * sanitizers are much faster and use less memory
 * no recompilation is required for Valgrind; all libraries linked into your application will be checked by Valgrind
-  * some functionalities are not possible with valgrind at alle (like alignment fault and integer overflow)
+  * some functionalities are not possible with valgrind at all (like alignment fault and integer overflow)
-* workflow: every patch which will be uploaded will be contiuously tested for win/mac/linux and for linux also the adress- and undefined behaviour-setup
+* workflow: every patch which will be uploaded will be continuously tested for win/mac/linux and for linux also the address- and undefined behaviour-setup
   * directly get the report if something fails
   * nightly builds do static code analysis on top
 * with qmake the suggested way is CONFIG+="sanitizer sanitize_address" ... (because qmake passes the flags only to compiler, not linker!)